Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) Program at Indiana State University prepares nurses to be innovative leaders and environmental change agents to transform our healthcare delivery system.
 The DNP represents the highest level of preparation in nursing practice, broadening the graduate's ability to process and translate new evidence into nursing practice.
 This ability is essential to maximizing the safety and efficacy of nursing practice to improve patient outcomes.

-*Beginning with the class admitted Fall 2017, the ISU DNP requires the completion of 1000 clinical/practicum hours as mandated by American Association Colleges of Nursing.
-Waivers may be considered for the following with evidence of national certification in an area of advanced nursing practice:
+*Students must complete 1,000 post-baccalaureate clinical/practicum hours as mandated by American Association of Colleges of Nursing.
+Clinical hours may be credited for students with evidence of national certification in an area of advanced nursing practice:

 Graduates of Indiana State University's DNP Program will: